number0/SonicRunway/README.md

 - Add parameters to fiddle the gain on the LEDs so we can color correct them.
 (RJ)

+- Add a parameter to delay so first physical gate is #2

 - Make sure we can automatically run the software on startup.
 (RJ)

+- Run speed tests to make sure frame rate keeps up.

+- Change 'rainbow' pattern so it doesn't go all white

+- Add a subtle pattern going the other way.

+- Add pattern that makes a stripe that wanders based on RMS

 - (low priority) Figure out how to build standalone app.
   Product->Archive does this mostly,